 Medical radiation and imaging technologists are regulated health professionals under Ontario’s Regulated Health Professions Act.
 Employers of medical radiation and imaging technologists have an important role in working with CMRITO in making sure that the public receives safe and ethical care from medical radiation and imaging technologists.

-Find a Member is an online Register that provides publicly available information about member.
-You can search by the member’s name, place of employment or CMRITO number.
+Find a Registrant is an online Register that provides publicly available information about registrant.
+You can search by the registrant’s name, place of employment or CMRITO number.
 Every medical radiation and imaging technologist registered in Ontario has a profile on the public register.

 Occasionally, CMRITO receives reports about individuals who are not registered medical radiation and imaging technologists who may be seeking employment in the profession, or holding themselves out as qualified to practice in radiography, radiation therapy, nuclear medicine, magnetic resonance, or diagnostic medical sonography.

 CMRITO is required to publish the results of public hearings held by its Discipline Committee.
-To fulfil this requirement, the CMRITO publishes summaries of decisions below, in the annual report and under the member's profile in ‘Find a Member’.
+To fulfil this requirement, the CMRITO publishes summaries of decisions below, in the annual report and under the registrant's profile in ‘Find a Registrant’.

 The CMRITO Standards of Practice define safe, effective and ethical care for patients receiving services from medical radiation and imaging technologists.
 All medical radiation and imaging technologists are accountable for adhering to the Standards of Practice.
 Practice guidelines supplement the essential components of practice.